Breaking news

 Unified?

-a survivor’s soul
+a Nazi?

 מִכְתָב לְאָחִי